 Instructions

-- Press cancel and carefully open the lid.
-Stir in the cooked eggs, soy sauce, and sesame oil.
+- Finish.
+Turn the valve to venting to release any remaining pressure.
+Open the lid and stir in the cooked eggs, soy sauce, and sesame oil.
 Mix gently until everything is evenly combined.

 Notes